TinusgragLin/slices-2020-march-to-june/weeklyReport_3.15.md

 Basic use:
 - Use `:ter(minal) {command}` to start a terminal emulator and execute {command}, and\
-  the outputs of the {command} will be showed on a new window.If the {command} is not given\
+  the outputs of the {command} will be showed on a new window.
+If the {command} is not given\
   VIM will open a new shell window.

 Terminal-Job and Terminal-Normal mod